 Operation Bodenplatte – 237 Dead

 The Luftwaffe’s last major air campaign of the war, which took place on New Years Day, 1945, was another friendly fire disaster.
 Planned to support the two-week old Ardennes Offensive (aka the Battle of the Bugle), the German high command scraped together what remaining fighters and bombers it could for one final aerial blitz aimed at reigniting the stalled Nazi push into Belgium.
 The operation called for 900 aircraft to strike at British and American airfields across the region.
 Unfortunately, the plan was kept so secret that not even Axis units operating in the area were aware that it was taking place.
-Assuming the planes suddenly overhead were British and American, German anti-aircraft batteries along the front opened fire on the planes.
+Assuming the planes streaking overhead were British and American, German anti-aircraft batteries along the front opened fire.
 In all, 300 aircraft were destroyed and more than 200 pilots died.
 It was the largest loss ever suffered by the Luftwaffe in a single day.

 Incident at Mersa, Egypt – 359 Dead